 The Book In Three Or More Sentences:

-Basically, do’s and don’ts on how to be successful and how to keep going despite the failures with a pinch of good old humor.
-In this long titled book, Scott Adams, the creator of the famous Dilbert comic strip, shares personal elements of his life, the huge list of failed businesses, and what he learned along the way.
-Things like why passion is bullshit and how to build a system.
-But whilst most of the tips shared are good and related to the main topic (biz success), I don’t understand why things like diet and fitness end up in the printed version.
+Basically, do’s and don’ts on how to be successful and how to keep going despite the failures that will surely emerge with a pinch of good old humor.
+In this long titled book, Scott Adams, the creator of the famous Dilbert comic strip, shares personal elements of his life, his huge list of failed businesses, and what he learned along the way.
+Things like why passion is bullshit and how to build a system that will help you make money.
+But whilst most of the tips shared are good and related to the main topic (biz success), the text itself offers almost nothing new.

 The Core Idea: